Overview: Why Do Head and Neck Hurt Together?

 Temporomandibular disorder is an underestimated cause of temporal and retroauricular headache.
 The hypertonic masseter and temporalis muscles, frequently associated with bruxism and dental clenching, generate referred pain in the temporal region that mimics tension-type headache.
 In addition, the inflamed temporomandibular joint itself can refer pain diffusely throughout the face.

-The association between TMD, headache, and cervical pain is frequent: it is estimated that 50-70% of patients with chronic TMD have associated headache.
-Integrated treatment — occlusal splint by the dentist, acupuncture in the masticatory muscles by the physician — frequently produces improvement superior to the isolated approach to each component.
+TMD, headache, and cervical pain are frequently linked: an estimated 50-70% of patients with chronic TMD also have headache.
+Integrated treatment — occlusal splint by the dentist, acupuncture of the masticatory muscles by the physician — often produces better results than treating each component alone.

 Anatomic map: trigeminocervical convergence, cervical facet joints, and TMJ as origins of headache — pain referral patterns to different regions of the head